Government Schemes For First-Time Buyers

 New Supply Shared Equity – Scotland

-The New Supply Shared Equity scheme offered by the Scottish Government allows first-time buyers to buy a new build property from a local housing association or council.
-You typically purchase between 60% to 80% of the property’s value with the remaining share owned by the Scottish Government.
-It’s similar to Shared Ownership and allows you to eventually own 100% of the property.
+The New Supply Shared Equity scheme offered by the Scottish Government allows first-time buyers to buy a new-build property from a local housing association or council.
+You typically purchase between 60% and 80% of the property’s value, with the remaining share owned by the Scottish Government.
+This scheme is similar to Shared Ownership and allows you to eventually own 100% of the property.

 Open Market Shared Equity – Scotland

-The Open Market Shared Equity scheme is similar to the New Supply Shared Equity scheme but allows first-time buyers to receive up to 40% of funding towards purchasing a property on the open market.
+The Open Market Shared Equity scheme is similar to the New Supply Shared Equity scheme.
+Still, it allows first-time buyers to receive up to 40% of funding towards purchasing a property on the open market.

 How a mortgage broker can help